SmartTeleMax/iktomi/doc/source/web-tutorial.rst

 Hello, World
 ^^^^^^^^^^^^

-Insanities routing engine produces WSGI application from a couple of own web handlers.
+Iktomi routing engine produces WSGI application from a couple of own web handlers.
 In most cases, web handler is represented by function.

 Here is the common interface of web handlers::